Mount Carroll, Illinois

 To learn more about your location in terms of Investment Area, and to apply, please email us.

 Bridge Investment works to advance job creation and economic guidance by providing community development financing to businesses and projects that matter.
 By offering loans, guidance, and resources, Bridge Investment works to empower entrepreneurs to be a catalyst for change in their communities.

-Since its inception over 5 years ago, Bridge Investment has been working to build up its capacity to make a difference in communities that need it most.
-Within five years, Bridge Investment has grown fro2m a non-profit with $100,000 in start-up funds to an organization that has originated over $2.5 million in loans to create and preserve affordable housing, jobs, and small businesses.
+Since its inception in 2014, Bridge Investment has been working to build up its capacity to make a difference in communities that need it most.
+Bridge Investment has grown from a non-profit with $100,000 in start-up funds to an organization that has originated over $4 million in loans to create and grow small businesses, preserve affordable housing, and jobs.

 A certified CDFI since 2017, Bridge Investment initial CDFI footprint expanded in 2020 from a 6-county area to statewide Investment Areas across Iowa and Illinois.

 Projects financed by Bridge Investment have strong community alignment with other initiatives that create jobs and generate additional private investment.
 This investment helps to strengthen economically disadvantaged communities.
 You can see our impact here.

 Rental Housing Units